nuxeo/FunkLoad/README.txt

 The same FunkLaod test can be turned into a load test, just by invoking the bench runner ``fl-run-bench``.

-Since it uses significant CPU resources, make sure that performance limits are not hit by FunkLoad_ before your server's limit is reached.

 Principle
 ---------